How to Contribute

 requirements.txt

-files with poetry-plugin-export
+files with poetry-plugin-export poetry export -f requirements.txt --output requirements.txt

-- Update links within docs if OCLC has made any changes
+- Update links within docs if OCLC has made any changes to their documentation.

 - Commit changes to repo

-- Merge all changes into
+- Merge all changes from

-- Merge all changes into
+- Merge all changes from

 to deploy docsmike set-default [version]